Search

 • index_id: The unique identifier of the index.

-• options: The modalities the platform uses when performing a search.
-This example searches using visual cues.
+• search_options: The modalities the platform uses when performing a search.
+This example searches using visual and audio cues.
+For details, see the Search options section.

 • video_id: The unique identifier of the video that matched your search terms.